ctag/cpe495/reports/report19.md

 -->

 * Christopher Bero:
-    * Build second prototype keyboard.
+    * Catch up on classwork and this project.
 * Michael Baldwin:
     * Continue work on predictive text application.
 * John Gould: